 - Hands-on testing, including firing testing, to demonstrate safe use of firearms.

-- Written testing to demonstrate knowledge of applicable firearm laws (California and D.C. require testing on firearms laws).
+- Written testing to demonstrate knowledge of applicable firearm laws (California requires testing on firearms laws).

 - Renewal process includes background check and testing as described above (Massachusetts).

-- Licensee is required to report theft or loss of license and firearms.44
+- Licensee is required to report theft or loss of license and firearms.53

 - License is subject to revocation in cases where licensee becomes a prohibited purchaser (Connecticut, D.C., Hawaii, Illinois, Massachusetts, New Jersey — all firearms; Iowa also provides for revocation under these circumstances, but only for handgun licenses), or fails to comply with applicable federal, state and local firearms laws.